grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

   - apps
 ---

-Providing an extension point within your UI enables other plugins to contribute supplementary capabilities, and leverage the context within the current view to guide users to a potential next step.
-Here's what you need to know about extension points.

-Firstly, you will need to define an extension point ID.
-This is basically just a string describing the part of the UI where the extension point lives.
-Extension developers should be able to figure out where in the UI the extension will be added by reading the extension point ID.
+## What is an extension point?

+An extension point is a place in the UI which you make extendable by other plugins using extensions.
+These extensions can be either be links or simple React components (that can basically impelement anything).
+It's up to you how you are displaying the handling or displaying the extensions, we have some examples below.

+You can also share contextual information with the extensions using a `context` object or component props (see the examples below).

+### Requirements

+- **an extension point ID** _(string)_
+  - In case it's an extension point in core Grafana, it must start with `grafana/`
+  - In case it's inside a plugin, it must start with `plugin/<PLUGIN_ID>/`
+  - It must be unique
+- **an app plugin** - _currently only app plugins can create extension points_

 :::note

-Extension points living in core Grafana must start with `grafana/` and extension points living in plugins must have IDs starting with `plugins/` followed by the plugin ID, for example, `plugins/<PLUGIN_ID>/`.
+Consider the design the UI of the extension point so it supports a scenario where multiple extensions are being added without breaking the UI.
+Also consider if there is any information from the current view that should be shared with the extensions added to the extension point.
+It could be information from the current view that could let the extending plugin prefill values or other data in the functionality being added via the extension.

 :::

-The second thing you need to consider is how to design the UI of the extension point so it supports a scenario where multiple extensions are being added without breaking the UI.

-Finally, consider if there is any information from the current view that should be shared with the extensions added to the extension point.
-It could be information from the current view that could let the extending plugin prefill values or other data in the functionality being added via the extension.

 ## Create an extension point